TopHillRobotics/quadruped-robot-docs/docs/source/helloworld.rst

 Getting the YMAL path
 ============

 Every demo has its own configuration and parameters.
 These parameters are stored in a ``.yaml`` file.
-We need to tell where the ``.yaml`` is and later we can load parameters from the given ``.yaml`` file.
-In this example, a unitree A1 robot is used and its configurations are store in ``a1sim`` for simulation. the helloworld example is stored in the directory ``a1sim``.
-We can use the following commands to get the directory ``a1sim/demo_helloworld``.
+We need tell where the ``.yaml`` is and later we can load parameters from the given ``.yaml`` file.
+In this example, a Unitree A1 robot is used and its configurations are store in ``demo_helloworld/sim_config`` for simulation.
+We set a robot name as A1, then we will get the directory ``demo/demo_helloworld``.

 .. code-block:: c++

-    std::string pathToPackage = ros::package::getPath("a1sim");
-    std::string pathToNode =  pathToPackage + ros::this_node::getName();
+    std::string robotName = "A1";

 Resetting the Gazebo controller and robot model
 ===========================================

 We reset the Gazebo simulator's controller and the robot model.
-This can avoid relaunching the Gazebo every time when we run the helloword demo repetitively.
-This allows the Gazebo to reload the controller plugins and locate the robot at a given position and orientation.
+This allows the Gazebo to reload the controller plugins and locate the robot at the given position and orientation.
+Note that, this can avoid relaunching the Gazebo every time when we re-run the helloword demo.

 .. code-block:: c++